rockymadden/stringmetric/readme.md

 ## Using the API
 `// Import metric of choice.`
-`import org.hashtree.stringmetric.JaroWinklerMetric`
-`// Optionally import metric implicit stringCleaner into scope.`
-`import org.hashtree.stringmetric.JaroWinklerMetric.stringCleaner`
+`import org.hashtree.stringmetric.distance.JaroWinklerMetric`

-`// Invoke metric compare method with implicit stringCleaner.`
+`// Invoke metric compare method.`
 `val distance = JaroWinklerMetric.compare("string1", "string2")`

 `// Do something.
 In this case, distance is between 1.0f and 0.0f.`